chingu-voyages/V54-tier3-team-37/backend/README.md

   Gemini integration involves these steps:

   1. A user initiates a POST request with a Pentagram-structured input.
-  2. The server sends the input to the Gemini API.
+  2. The server processes the initial input using prompt engineering techniques and sends it to the Gemini API.
   3. Upon receiving an enhanced prompt, the server sends a follow-up request to get a summary of the prompt.
   4. Then the prompt is stripped of markdown and sent, along with the summary, to the React frontend.